-Tom Kidder, the videographer who traveled to Cotui with the medical team in March, 2012, has recently completed two short videos, highlighting two members of the team.
+Tom Kidder, the videographer who traveled to Cotui with the medical team in March, 2012, has recently completed a video about that trip.
+Here are the chapters of that video.

 A final update while waiting at the Miami airport for our flight to Boston…